A7med23/obsidian-sync/Writing/Lyrics scratch book.md

-joe rogan with rdj at 1h talking about creative process joe rogan ep 911 min 50 about opioids
+joe rogan with rdj at 1h talking about creative process joe rogan ep 911 min 50 about opioids ep 911  hour4 min 4 trump tax code

 *sean genius animation note*
 Black box fading in
 Using frame emotion with react

+coldest december i saw
+waiting nights and days for docs to give us the

 wish we have more in common than our terribles